3.1. The generic character of any association

 long run the general prosperity as well, leading to new employment on a higher human level.
 This higher level means that labourers in their work realise an important amount of freedom and responsibility.
 It requires a labour organization different from the

-Transfer of technical skills, like making and using technical artefacts, finds a natural place in each labour association, but for this purpose ever more specialized schools are serving.
-As an association, a school or university is a labour group of teachers
+skills, like making and using technical artefacts, finds a natural place in each labour association, but for this purpose ever more specialized schools are serving.
+As an association, a school or university is a labour group of teachers and other employees,

 always indicate what is actually taught in the school, which, in fact, often deviates from the curriculum.
-Rather, the curriculum stipulates what ought to be taught and learned, leaving a more or less large margin of freedom and responsibility
+Rather, the curriculum stipulates what ought to be taught and learned, leaving a more or less large margin of freedom and responsibility for

-for both parties involved.
+all parties involved.
 It is a set of values and norms.
 Teachers should be familiar with the curriculum and command its contents.
-They should be trained in exerting the curriculum, with respect to both its contents and the required pedagogic and didactic
+They should be trained in exerting the curriculum, with respect to both its contents and the required pedagogic and didactic skills.

-skills.
 This leads to the formulation of quality norms for public education, according to rules set by the government, whenever the school is in need of public recognition and funding.